 Use only clean diesel fuel!
-The clearance of the components in your engines fuel injection pump is very critical; invisible dirt particles which might pass through the primary and secondary filters can damage these finely machined parts.
-It is important to buy clean fuel, and keep it clean.
+The clearance of the components in your fuel injection pump is very critical; invisible dirt particles which might pass through the filter can damage these finely finished parts.
+It is important to buy clean f fuel, and keep it clean.
 The best fuel can be rendered unsatisfactory by careless handling or improper storage facilities.
-To ensure that the fuel going into the tank for your engine's daily use is clean and pure, the following practice is advisable:
+To assure that the fuel going into the tank for your engine's daily use is clean and pure, the following practice is advisable: